surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p>WPSSO SSM includes an activity summary (as a hidden HTML comment) at the bottom of each webpage:</p>

 <pre>
-&lt;!-- WpssoSsmFilters::remove_schema_microdata = 41 matches removed in 4 interations and 0.001799 secs --&gt;
+&lt;!-- WpssoSsmFilters::strip_schema_microdata = 41 matches removed in 4 interations and 0.001799 secs --&gt;
 </pre>

 <blockquote>